ClementTsang/opal/README.md

 # opal

-opal is a simple, static webapp to look up the IPA phonetics of English words, or look up English words from some IPA phonetics.
+opal is a simple static webapp to look up the IPA phonetics of English words, or vice versa.
 Written in Yew and styled with Tailwind.

-Support for other languages may be added in the future.
+Support for more sources or even other languages may be added in the future.

 ## Why...